rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 * Classic mirrored queues were deprecated in RabbitMQ version 3.9.
 They will be removed completely in RabbitMQ version 4.0.
 * Quorum queues can sustain much higher throughput levels in almost all use cases.
 A quorum queue can sustain a 30000 message throughput (using 1kb messages), while offering high levels of data safety, and replicating data to all 3 nodes in a cluster.
 Classic mirrored queues only offer a third of that throughput and provide much lower levels of data safety.
-* Quorum queues are more reliable, faster for most workloads. and require little maintenance.
+* Quorum queues are more reliable, faster for most workloads, and require little maintenance.
 For more information, go to [Quorum Queues](https://www.rabbitmq.com/quorum-queues.html).

 **Note**: